C / C++

 of your project root.

-To override the location of a compilation command database, you can specify the location for the compile_commands.json
+To override the location of the compile_commands.json

 If you run the analysis several times in a row, make sure you've cleaned the results directory before using it in docker run